Geonovum-labs/json-fg-java/README.md

 This library aims to make encoding and decoding of JSON-FG documents as easy as possible.
 This library is experimental and was developed as a community effort during the [OGC’s October 2023 Open Standards Code Sprint](https://developer.ogc.org/sprints/22/) in London.
-This library is compatible with [v0.2.1](https://docs.ogc.org/DRAFTS/21-045.html) of the JSON-FG specification.
+The implementation is compatible with [v0.2.1](https://docs.ogc.org/DRAFTS/21-045.html) of the JSON-FG specification.

 ## Getting started